 You might remember my lob saga: I cut my hair shoulder-length and immediately missed the length, so I started wearing extensions daily.
 But after the significant uptick in protein in my diet, my hair started gaining inches before my eyes, and I no longer needed to wear someone else's hair.
 One day, I walked into a meeting with my hair flat-ironed, no extensions in, and senior editor Hallie Gould asked me, "Is your hair actually that long?
 What the fuck?"
 It was hysterical, but in reality, I was just as shocked as she was.
 See the transformation below.

-On average, hair grows about 0.50 inches in one month—it's been about seven months since I cut my hair, and I've definitely gained more than 3.5 inches.
+On average, hair grows about a half-inch in one month.
+It's been about seven months since I cut my hair, and I've definitely gained more than three and a half inches.
 I even found myself not having to fill in my brows as much, whereas before, I was spending five or so minutes trying to disguise patchiness.
 Curious to know more about how my diet was affecting my hair, I turned to science.

 "Hair grows from the hair bulb (root), where the cells group together to form a keratin known as hair protein," says Marina Perkovic, master stylist and scalp treatment expert at Alessandro Mangerini.
 "The hair bulb/follicle is surrounded by and feeds off of tiny blood vessels while it grows—hence any lack of nutrients or hormonal imbalance will affect our hair growth and health."
 Therefore, by eating protein (which is what your hair—and skin and nails— is composed largely of), you're helping your strands grow longer and stronger.

-Additionally, my pizza- and beer-heavy diet was clearly an incriminating source of my sparse brows and stagnant hair growth—according to a report in the Dermatology Practical & Conceptual, the absence of iron, zinc, niacin, fatty acids, selenium, folic acid, antioxidants, biotin, protein, and vitamins A, D, and E can lead to poor hair health and hair loss.
+Additionally, my pizza- and wine-heavy diet was clearly an incriminating source of my sparse brows and stagnant hair growth.
+According to a report in Dermatology Practical & Conceptual, the absence of iron, zinc, niacin, fatty acids, selenium, folic acid, antioxidants, biotin, protein, and vitamins A, D, and E can lead to poor hair health and hair loss.
 Being particularly low in one or a few may pinpoint why your hair isn't reaching its full potential.

-Protein powder isn't for everyone, so if you'd rather have a more refreshing drink, Fizzique is about to be your new "summer water."
+Protein powder isn't for everyone, so if you'd rather have a more refreshing drink, Fizzique is about to be your new go-to water.
 There are a whopping 20 grams of protein in one can, 80 calories, no sugar, no colors, and no artificial flavors or preservatives.

 I'm completely obsessed with these powders.
 They come in delicious flavors like chocolate, salted caramel chocolate, sweet vanilla maple, and super berry (a superfood blend of veggies and fruits).
 They don't have a chalky taste like most protein powders, they're plant-based, and they're low in sugar.
 I love mixing them with almond milk and adding blueberries, chia seeds, a tablespoon of almond butter, and spinach when I want to make it more of a meal replacement.
 Olly also recently came out with protein bars (so delicious that you wouldn't know you're essentially eating a protein bar) that team Byrdie's grown to love.